About r4wRun

 Editing & Management

 - Heats can be re-edited if downstream heats have no results yet.
-Resetting a heat clears all downstream heats, ensuring bracket consistency.
+Resetting a heat clears all downstream heats, ensuring knockout consistency.

 Progressive Race to Qualify